andualemb/Exploratory-Data-Analysis---Course-Project-2/README.md

       print(g)
       dev.off()

+# Answwer 4
-#Coal emmission has decreased through the years
+Coal emmission has decreased through the years

 # Question 5
 5. How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?

-# Answwer 5

 Read NEI and SCC data